ben-shepherd/larascript-framework/docs/section-1-providers-and-containers.md

 ### [1.1] - Registering a provider

-Providers are used to boot up your application by initializing configurable services
+Providers are what's used to launch and configure your services while it is in boot up.

+A config file path can be provided which is automatically parsed and bound to the Provider.

 **Example** Register a new provider